Epigenetic landscape of the H3K27me3 mark in macrophages transformed by Theileria annulata

 Significance statement

 Tropical theileriosis is a major constraint to livestock production worldwide.
-Infection with Theileria annulata induces the transformation of bovine leukocytes that subsequently exhibit similarities to human leukemia.
+Infection with Theileria annulata induces the transformation of bovine leukocytes, which subsequently exhibit similarities to human leukemia.
 Long-term in vitro culture of transformed leukocytes attenuates their tumorigenic properties.
 The molecular changes underlying this process are currently unclear.
 We focused on H3K27me3, a key histone tail post-translational modification that regulates chromatin structure and gene expression, and compared its genomic landscapes in virulent, highly disseminating macrophages versus attenuated macrophages with reduced dissemination potential that are used as a live vaccine against tropical theileriosis.
 Western blot and ChIP-seq revealed higher global levels of H3K27me3 and a striking broadening of its genomic distribution in attenuated macrophages.
 To our surprise, this reconfiguration is not associated with major changes in gene expression and attenuated cells appear to be less responsive to PRC2 inhibition, suggesting that large-scale broadening of H3K27me3 does not systematically translate into increased PRC2-mediated silencing activity.
 Despite these changes, H3K27me3 maintains the silencing of key tumor suppressor genes in both virulent and attenuated macrophages.
 These findings shed light on the interplay between infection, the evolution of oncogenic potential and reconfiguration of the chromatin landscape following attenuation of virulence.